 A family favourite of ours!
-We use whole wheat wraps, spread on the almond or peanut buttter, then add a whole banana to the middle.
-For an added treat we might drizzle some honey and a few sprinklings of granola or yogurt topping (hemp and chia seeds and coconut flakes).
+We use whole wheat wraps, spread on the almond or peanut butter, then add a whole banana to the middle.
+For some added sweet, we might drizzle on honey and a few sprinklings of granola or yogurt topping (hemp and chia seeds and coconut flakes).
 Oh, and when I had little ones they loved a banana and peanut butter in a hotdog bun!

 Macaroni and Cheese

 Grab a variety that uses liquid cheese to avoid the milk and butter addition if you’re not bringing along any of those on your trip, but I’ve made this with just water, and the kids really didn’t seem to care.

 Mix it up with different meats and cheeses and grab some lettuce and tomato for variety.
 Canned meats will stay longer if you are worried about refrigeration.

 There’s never a bad time for charcuterie.
 Especially if your kids like to graze!
 I find that the excitement of camping sometimes gets in the way of my kids eating.
 When this is the case, a selection of finger foods usually does get eaten up.